The Break

 Gregory Coleman

-Coleman died in 2006, homeless.
+Coleman died homeless in 2006.
 He never received royalties for the most-sampled drum break in history.
 The Winstons didn’t copyright the break separately from the song.
 By the time anyone thought to, it was public domain through sheer ubiquity.
-Richard L. Spencer (the band’s singer) later set up a GoFundMe.
+Richard L. Spencer (the band’s singer) set up a GoFundMe for Gregory Coleman’s family.
 It raised a few thousand dollars.
 The break has generated billions in music sales.

 04The Hats